izznogooood/myfamilycart/README.md

 altered to run `settings.dev` configuration with a SQLite database.

 Feel free to use this code for education / courses / tutorials and or what ever you want.
-If you see something wrong or se a better solution for anything I would appreciate if you create an issue so we (especially me) can evolve and benefit from your input.

-No issue is to small, I want your input/ideas.

 **Functionality**